What programs and packages do you offer?

 These three offerings are detailed in my Packages & Programs matrix.
 That said, this Q&A page focuses on the two programs.

 I have to confess that I'm humbled, delighted, and sometimes staggered by the kind words clients have shared over the years.
 The feedback on my Individual Clients & Experiences page is long and glowing.
 If you haven't already visited the page, pop by the page before you leave the site to see if their experiences align with the journey you’d like to undertake.

 Why do you think of the writing process as career coaching?

-So I started listening, and indeed found that the hard decision-making clients and I were doing to write clear, forward-facing documents, ultimately translated into intensive career coaching.
+So I started listening, and indeed found that the decision-making clients and I were doing to write clear, forward-facing documents, ultimately translated into intensive career coaching.
 Many have also considered the outcome to include interview coaching, given the intensity and complexity of the work, but I draw a line at claiming that ... for now.

-I also draw the line at matters of the heart and what-color-is-your-parachute-style coaching.
+I also draw a line at matters of the heart and what-color-is-your-parachute-style coaching.
 I'm not qualified for that kind of work, and there are plenty of fantastic coaches who are, including A Path That Fits, right here in the San Francisco Bay Area.

 Why do use a questionnaire?
 (And such a long one, at that?!)

 It boils down to answer quality.
 If I sit across the desk from you and fire off ten questions that you've never considered (as with my Rapid-fire Résumé Package), you'll answer very differently than if you'd given yourself time to reflect, which happens with the Career Planner/Changer and Career Explorer programs.